msssk/banireader/README.md

 Bani Reader provides a clean view of bani intended for reading on a computer screen.
+Bani is loaded from the [SikhiToTheMax](https://www.sikhitothemax.org/) API.
 Currently only Google Chromium based browsers are known to have a text layout engine that works well.

 <details>
 	<summary>Why only Chrome?</summary>